 Ultrasound scanning is a procedure that uses sound waves to create pictures of the uterus, placenta, and fetus.
 There is no exposure to radiation and no known risk.
 Early pregnancy scans are done using a vaginal transducer covered with a clean, disposable sheath.
 There is no discomfort, risk of infection or harm to the pregnancy using this technique.
-Scanning in later pregnancy is done with a large transducer, which is placed on your abdomen.
+Later pregnancy scanning is done with an abdominal transducer.